1parasail/1parasail/README.md

 ## Hi there 👋
-Currently styuding and planning to be web-developer
+Currently styuding and plannig to be full-stack or back end developer

 ### 📙 Languages and Tools